dcdpr/did-btc1/chapters/Terminology.md

 Signal Blockheight

-: The blockheight of the Bitcoin block that included a specific Beacon Signal.
+: The blockheight of the Bitcoin block that included a specific ::Beacon Signal::.
   Blockheight is used as the internal time of the resolution algorithm.

 Resolution Time